Skip to main content

 Learn how to effectively protect your loved one and home from fires with these top tips.

-Basic swimming and water safety rules for kids kindergarten – fifth grade.
-Learn with Timon and Pumba as they prepare to have fun in the water.
+Basic swimming and water safety rules for kids kindergarten to fifth grade.
 This class is considered dry land education; no water/swim lessons are involved.

 Take 60 Seconds to Save a Child's Life